Amit-Gabay/Linux-Firewall/README.md

 ## Description

-A stateful Linux firewall which is implemented as a kernel module.
+A stateful Linux network firewall which is implemented as a kernel module.
+Performs DPI (Deep Packet Inspection).
 Assisted by 3 userspace proxy servers:
 * FTP
 * SMTP